 Following her collegiate career, Robinson was an aquatic coach for Weiss & Weiss in 2007 where she developed skill and training programs for children aged 5-16 and the master's program.
 In 2004, she reached the semifinals in the 100 fly at the Olympic Trials, and later competed in the 2008 Olympic Trials where she placed 22nd.

-An active member of the community throughout her career as a student-athlete and coach, Robinson volunteered with the Pepsi 10K Run for Special Olympics from 2009-11, the Alzheimer's Memory Walk from 2008-10, the Texas School for the Blind and Visually Impaired in 2007 and Marathon Kids from 2003-06.
+An active member of the community throughout her career as a student-athlete and coach, Robinson currently volunteers with the Girls On The Run in New Orleans on a weekly basis.
+Prior to her time at Tulane, she volunteered with the Pepsi 10K Run for Special Olympics from 2009-11, the Alzheimer's Memory Walk from 2008-10, the Texas School for the Blind and Visually Impaired in 2007 and Marathon Kids from 2003-06.

 A native of Dillsboro, Ind., Robinson completed her bachelor's degree in kinesiology in December 2007, graduating with a 3.86 grade point average.
-She is a member of the College Swimming Coaches Association of American and the American Swimming Coaches Association.
+She is a member of the CSCAA and the American Swimming Coaches Association.